swedenconnect/opensaml-pkcs11/README.md

 The process to create a PKCS#11 credential involves 2 steps:

-1. Create PKCS#11 providers for each HSM operated key (or set of keys)
+1. Create PKCS#11 providers for HSM operated keys
 2. Create OpenSAML credentials based on these providers.

 #### Maven and documentation